Welcome To The

 to enter the chapter house at times when it is normally locked, you need

 How do I get one?
-Proximity cards are controlled and distributed by the Membership Secretary.
+Facility cards are controlled and distributed by the House and Grounds Chairman.
 New members acquire them for a one time fee of $10 added to their dues and initiation fee.
-Existing members, who chose not to purchase a proximity card when first offered, can acquire one by sending a written request along with $10 to the Membership Secretary.
+Existing members, who chose not to purchase a facility card when first offered, can acquire one by contacting Chuck Crooks, there will be a $10 charge.

 REPLACING YOUR